vmagelo/msdocs-django-three-azure-services/README.md

     CREATE ROLE <postgresql-user-name> WITH LOGIN PASSWORD '<application-id-of-system-assigned-identity>' IN ROLE azure_ad_user;
     ```
     For example, create a username like "webappuser" with the password as the application id of the system-assigned identity.
 This isn't at all obvious or intuitive, but that's how it works.

+    You can log in with psql (via cloud shell is easiest), Azure Data Studio, or any tool that manages PostgreSQL.

 1. In the connection string, be careful with username.
 It has to be webappuser@postgresql-server-name.
+1. In the App Service set the configuration setting `DBUSER=webappuser`.
+There is no `DBPASS` setting.

 ### Tip 10: Refactor settings files